commfish/SE_crab_assessments/README.md

 These data are also used to assess the Tanner crab populations in each of these bays.

+Code: see code/rkc_code/survey_areas for each area that is surveyed. code for regional figures, etc. is in 'code/rkc_code'

+Area instructions:
+- Juneau areas is usually done on it's own, there's a specific memo for this area to address Juneau (11-A) personal use openings - usually in August.
+- Each survey area is processed seperately due to the historic differences between them.

 Stratman, J., A. Messmer, K. Wood, T. Bergmann, and K. Palof.
 2019.
 Operational plan: Southeast Alaska red king crab pot survey, 2018–2022.
 Alaska Department of Fish and Game, Regional Operational Plan ROP.CF.1J.2019.02, Douglas.